illustration of distribution list vs. shared inbox

 3. Management and Administration

 Managing a distribution list involves adding or removing recipients.
 There’s also the task of ensuring the list remains updated as team members come and go.
+For example, in an HR department, distribution lists might need regular updates as employees join and leave frequently.

 4. Storage and Archiving